-These Slow Cooker Refried Beans are right up my alley!
-About 5 minutes prep, turn on the slow cooker and leave them!
-Go to work all day, come home and they are perfect!!!
+These Slow Cooker Refried Beans take only 5 minutes prep, turn on the slow cooker and leave them!
+No soaking the beans is required.

 Here is a quick YouTube Video to show you how to go about the process.

 mild pepper (optional) or substitute jalapeno pepper if you’d like the beans hotter